aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 After a couple of minutes, try to access using you domain with HTTP or HTTPS.
 The DNS had alreadying routed to ELB and ACM granted a valid certificate to domain.
 If you followed each step carefully: **CONGRATULATIONS YOU HAVE A SSL CERTIFICATE RUNNING ON AWS EC2**

-> ### IMPORTANT:
+> ### IMPORTANT!
 > There are some application adjustments and SEO best practices that you need to consider:
-> 1. Apply Cannonical HTTP to HTTPS.
-Should have exists only one point of access using HTTPs.
+> 1. Apply Canonical HTTP to HTTPS.
+Should have exists only access using HTTPs.
-> 2. Certify resource paths (img/js/css resources) all of them must rewrite HTTP to HTTPs
+> 2. Certify resource paths (img/js/css resources) all of them must rewrite HTTP to HTTPs.
 > 3. Each old url (HTTP) must be redirect to (HTTPs).
 Use 301 redirect for it.